 The goal of this course is to couple biblical and theological study with the observance of a healthy local church.
 As they return to their countries, participants are equipped to think biblically about the forms and habits of their congregations.
 They’re also challenged to implement the biblical elements of a healthy church where they are.
 As they do this, their own church members begin to think intentionally about these issues and examine the principles themselves, thus fostering the health and growth of the church.

 Intensives participants stay as a group in dormitory-style housing close to CHBC.
-This accommodation is provided by 9Marks and encourages relationships to develop among participants from each international group.
+This accommodation is provided by 9Marks to all international pastors and encourages relationships to develop among participants from each group.

-9Marks provides all meals with the exception of Saturday afternoon, when participants go out together for free time.
+9Marks provides all meals to international pastors with the exception of Saturday afternoon, when participants go out together for free time.